-We intend to market and sell a number of our products either directly or through sales and marketing partnership arrangements with collaborative partners.
+We intend to market and sell a number of our products either directly or through sales and marketing partnership arrangements with partners.
 To market products directly, we must either establish a marketing group and direct sales force or obtain the assistance of another company.
 We may not be able to establish marketing, sales and distribution capabilities or succeed in gaining market acceptance for our products.
 If we were to enter into co-promotion or other marketing arrangements with pharmaceutical or biotechnology companies, our revenues would be subject to the payment provisions of these arrangements and dependent on the efforts of third parties.
-If we are successful in obtaining regulatory approval to market Zamyl, we intend to market and sell Zamyl both directly and through arrangements with collaborative partners.
-If we were to enter into co-promotion or other marketing arrangements with collaborative partners, our revenues would be subject to the payment provisions of these arrangements and could largely depend on these partners' marketing and promotion efforts.
+If we were to enter into co-promotion or other marketing arrangements with partners, our revenues would be subject to the payment provisions of these and dependent on the efforts of third parties.
+If we were to enter into co-promotion or other marketing arrangements with partners, our revenues would be subject to the payment provisions of these and dependent on the efforts of third parties.
+If we were to enter into co-promotion or other marketing arrangements with partners, our revenues would be subject to the payment provisions of these arrangements and could largely depend on these partners' marketing and promotion efforts.